deepaksood619/deepaksood619.github.io/docs/languages/sql/others.md

 By enabling data engineers to identify new & updated records by accessing simple fields likecreated_timestampandupdated_timestamp.
 Make sure that both these fields are populated by the database and not the application.
 You should have a separate datetime or timestamp field if you want to populate it from the application.

 <https://towardsdatascience.com/table-design-best-practices-for-etl-200accee9cc9>

+## System Tables

+In SQL Server these are often referred to as system tables and views.
+They can be found in the master database, which holds [data about the database](https://www.helenanderson.co.nz/search-sys-tables/).
+And in the system views within each database for specific information about each database.

+In PostgreSQL, a similar collection of tables can be found in the information_schema and PostgreSQL catalog.

+Examples of system views:

+- sys.objects – shows each object, its type and created date
+- sys.indexes – shows each index and type
+- information_schema.columns – shows each column, it’s position and datatype

+Examples of catalog objects:

+- information_schema.tables – shows each object, its type and created date
+- pg_index – shows each index and type
+- information_schema.columns – shows each column, it’s position and datatype.

 ## Others